Castor Oil for Hair Growth: Increases PGE2

-Castor oil is a viscous and sticky liquid, pale yellow in color with no odor to call its own.
+Castor oil is a viscous and sticky liquid, pale yellow in color with no odour to call its own.
 Non-descript though it might seem, this extract of castor seed is gifted with a unique chemical composition that makes it beneficial for hair growth.

-Given the fact that this natural oil has been a part of ancient and holistic medicines practiced during the earliest civilizations, discovery of its positive effects on hair might have been serendipity.
+Given the fact that this natural oil has been a part of ancient and holistic medicines practised during the earliest civilizations, the discovery of its positive effects on hair might have been serendipity.
 But once proven, it has since served as an effective remedy for those who have suffered loss of hair, lashes and eyebrows due to reasons ranging from over-plucking to scalp related problems.

 There are several key ingredients of castor oil that provide hair growth stimulating effects.
 Let’s examine them:

 Accounting for more than 90% of castor oil’s constitution, ricinoleic acid is the single largest component, is mono-unsaturated and features 18 carbons.
 What renders it different is that its 12th carbon comprises of a hydroxyl functional group.
 It is courtesy of this structure of ricinoleic acid that castor oil derives its polar nature and hence is chemically more nourishing for the scalp.

 Hair growth is spurred by a lipid compound named Prostaglandin (PGE2) and it could be best described as a catalyst.
 While its presence in high concentration promotes growth of hair, its depletion causes hair loss and eventually leads to baldness.
 Castor oil’s principle component – ricinoleic acid – has been scientifically proven to stimulate the production of Prostaglandin (PGE2) when applied to the scalp.
 Enhanced production of this lipid, particularly in bald spots, enriches hair follicles and encourages regeneration of hair.